briansimiyuj/doctor-appointment-app/README.md

     g.
 Return the updated appointments array to update state
     h.
 If the appointment is not found, return the original appointments array

+  11. Create a function to update the appointment details
+    a.
+Create a setter function to update patient appointments array

 ### Patient Details Page